Marcifer/SlotMachine-for-Streamers/README.md

    - **Streamer.bot actions/commands import**

      As mentioned in step 2, there is an import file called `StreamerBotImportSlotMachine.txt`, that you got from the zip folder you downloaded.
-     In SB click on Import (on top bar of the window).
-New window called `Import Actions` should appear.
+     In SB, click on Import (on the top bar of the window).
+A new window called `Import Actions` should appear.
-     Drag and drop `StreamerBotImportSlotMachine.txt` into `Import String` field.
+     Drag and drop `StreamerBotImportSlotMachine.txt` into the `Import String` field.
 You should see 8/8 actions and 6/6 commands being selected.
      Click `Import` and on popup window click `OK` (we are gonna address that popup window now).
-In SB click on tab `Commands`, find group called `SlotMachine`, right click that group (with blue   color) select `Group` > `Enable All` (or enable all commands one by one, if you struggle to find the option described).
+In SB, click on tab `Commands`, find a group called `SlotMachine`, right click that group (with blue   color), select `Group` > `Enable All` (or enable all commands one by one, if you struggle to find the option described).

    - **Slot Machine websockets settings**

      Now we need to make sure, that SB can communicate with Slot Machine.
 Select tab `Servers/Clients` > `Websocket Server` (Server, not Servers!).
      Check `Auto Start` (to make sure, we do not need to start the server every time we restart SB).
 And click on `Start Server`.
      Take note of the `Address`, `Port` and `Endpoint`.
 These must match with variables in `script.js` located in our example path at `D:\StreamingStuff\SlotMachine\script.js` first three   uncommented lines (uncommented line = no `//` at start of the lines).
-     In SB default values are: IP - `127.0.0.1`, Port - `8080`, Endpoint - `/`, so these should match with values in `script.js`.
-If they do not match or you use different values, change them   accordingly on both places.
+     In SB, default values are: IP - `127.0.0.1`, Port - `8080`, Endpoint - `/`, so these should match with values in `script.js`.
+If they do not match or you use different values, change them   accordingly in both places.
      *Okay, we enabled commands and made sure SB communicates with our Slot Machine.
 Now let's make sure, all imported actions are setup correctly and working.*

    - **Streamer.bot Variables**

-     In SB select `Actions` and select `SlotMachine redeem` (this is Action that starts it all, binded to command !slots).
+     In SB select `Actions` and select `SlotMachine redeem` (this is Action that starts it all, binded to command !slotStart).
-     `Sub-Actions` (right side of window) have few places that should be checked.
-On top there is folder called `Variables - CHECK ME!`.
+     `Sub-Actions` (right side of window) have a few places that should be checked.
+On top there is a folder called `Variables - CHECK ME!`.
 Click the small `+` button.
-     You can find comments for each set of variables in SB itself, but lets glance over them also in this guide (double click each sub-action if you wish to change it).
+     You can find comments for each set of variables in SB itself, but let's glance over them also in this guide (double click each sub-action if you wish to change it).
       - `connection` indicates which OBS instance we wish to use.
-If you use only one OBS instance, leave it at default value of `0`.
-If you use multiple instances of OBS (for multi PC stream   setup f.e.) look into `Stream Apps` tab and choose OBS instance (I know there are other apps then OBS, but I have chosen to ignore them LUL) you wish to connect to (number is all the way to the   left).
+If you use only one OBS instance, leave it at the default value of `0`.
+If you use multiple instances of OBS (for multi PC stream   setup f.e.) look into the `Stream Apps` tab and choose OBS instance (I know there are other apps than OBS, but I have chosen to ignore them, LUL) you wish to connect to (number is all the way to the   left).
       - `slotsBetMin` & `slotsBetMax` indicate how much points is required in minimum to allow the game to start and how much is the maximum points.
-For both of them, please use multiples of 10   (**so our smallest possible ammount will be always 10!**).
+For both of them, please use multiples of 10   (**so our smallest possible amount will always be 10!**).
 In short, do not use values that do not end with `0`.
-      - `slotsStartActionName` is selfexplanatory from its name.
-It is name of Action in SB that is in imported group `SlotMachine by MarkusoOoO`.
+      - `slotsStartActionName` is self explanatory from its name.
+It is the name of Action in SB, which is in the imported group `SlotMachine by MarkusoOoO`.
 Very important, keep it at default if you do not   plan on renaming any Actions.
-      - `slotsSceneName` & `slotsSceneSource` must match exactly Scene name and Source name in OBS (we already set this up in third point of this guide).
+      - `slotsSceneName` & `slotsSceneSource` must match exactly Scene name and Source name in OBS (we already set this up at the third point of this guide).

    - **Streamer.bot C# compile check**
    There is three C# in actions, which needs to be checked:

       - In SB select `Actions` and select `SlotMachine redeem`.
 Double click `Sub-Action` called `Execute Code (SlotMachine Redeem Crossroads)` and hit `Compile`.
 You should see in `Compiling Log` this message: `Building out needed information...
 Compiled successfully!` (if you see something else, you are probably missing some references, so click on `Find Refs` and then `Compile`).
 Click `Save   and Compile`.

-      - In SB `Actions` tab, select `SlotMachine Cashout`.
+      - In SB the `Actions` tab, select `SlotMachine Cashout`.
 Then double click on `Sub-Action` called `Execute Code (Slot Cashout Crossroad)` and click on `Compile`.
 You should see in `Compiling Log` this message - `Building out needed information...
 Compiled successfully!` (if you see something else, you are probably missing some references, so click on `Find Refs` and then `Compile`).
 Click `Save and Compile`.

       - For the last time, in SB `Actions` tab, select `SlotMachine Lock`.
       Then double click on `Sub-Action` called `Execute Code (Check Reels Lock Argument Crossroad)` and click on `Compile`.